hgjura/ServerTools.ServerCommands/README.md

 Assert.IsTrue(result.Item2 > 0);

 //check if there was any errors Assert.IsTrue(result.Item3.Count > 0); //This value keeps the list of error messages that were encountered.
-After retrying 5 times the command is moved to the deadletterqueue.
+After retrying 5 times the command is moved to the deadletter queue.

 ```

 And that's that!

-For more detailed documentation and more complex use cases head to the offical documentation at [the GitHub repo](https://github.com/hgjura/ServerTools.ServerCommands).
+For more detailed documentation and more complex use cases head to the official documentation at [the GitHub repo](https://github.com/hgjura/ServerTools.ServerCommands).
 If there are [questions](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=&labels=&template=03_question.yml&title=%5BQUERY%5D) or [request new feautures](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=&labels=&template=02_feature_request.yml&title=%5BFEATURE+REQ%5D) do not hesitate to post them there.

 ## Roadmap